aq-amani/twitter-bot/README.md

   credentials = file("./serviceaccount_key.json")
 }
 ```
-## Set up the peoject on GCP using terraform
+## Set up the project on GCP using terraform
 - initialize terraform using the backend.conf file
 ```bash
 cd terraform